Introduction

 As we prepare for make the next strides towards achieving our mission in Eden Fractal Epoch 2, the Eden+Fractal consensus process stands ready for reactivation.
 Now we're re-implementing Eden+Fractal with enhanced technical infrastructure on Base, integration with ORDAO for transparent execution, refined specifications based on Epoch 1 lessons, clear documentation and onboarding processes, and stronger community understanding of the process.
 The core mechanism remains unchanged because it worked well.
 The improvements focus on implementation details and technical support.

 More recently, during Eden Fractal Meeting 118, we discussed reintroducing Eden+Fractal as part of our Epoch 2 vision.
 This discussion highlighted how the process fits into our broader governance framework and explored various options for our legislative needs.
 In our 60th Eden Town Hall event, we formed consensus on using the Eden+Fractal consensus process.
 These videos are provided below for anyone who would like to watch more.
-You can join our events and watch our videos to stay up to date with the latest progress and get involved.
+You can join our events and watch our videos to stay up to date with the latest progress, and check out the Eden+Fractal Implementation Plan to get more involved.

 Join Us in Making Decisions